How a BBC navigation bar component broke depending on which external monitor it was on

 Now everyone with weird multi-monitor layouts can enjoy the BBC website's navigation bar in peace.

+was triggered by a mouse or keyboard.
 We should probably do further refactoring of the event handler function, since it's complicated by the fact that it also handles keydown

 events.
 For now, though, this fix will do just fine.